kongyalin/kongyalin.github.io/README.md

 If you'd like to change the theme's HTML layout:

-1. [Copy the original template](https://github.com/pages-themes/merlot/blob/master/_layouts/default.html) from the theme's repository<br />(*Pro-tip: click "raw" to make copying easier*)
+1. [Copy the original template](https://github.com/pages-themes/architect/blob/master/_layouts/default.html) from the theme's repository<br />(*Pro-tip: click "raw" to make copying easier*)
 2. Create a file called `/_layouts/default.html` in your site
 3. Paste the default layout content copied in the first step
 4. Customize the layout as you'd like

 ## Roadmap

-See the [open issues](https://github.com/pages-themes/merlot/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/pages-themes/architect/issues) for a list of proposed features (and known issues).

 ## Project philosophy

-The Merlot theme is intended to make it quick and easy for GitHub Pages users to create their first (or 100th) website.
+The Architect theme is intended to make it quick and easy for GitHub Pages users to create their first (or 100th) website.
 The theme should meet the vast majority of users' needs out of the box, erring on the side of simplicity rather than flexibility, and provide users the opportunity to opt-in to additional complexity if they have specific needs or wish to further customize their experience (such as adding custom CSS or modifying the default layout).
 It should also look great, but that goes without saying.

 ## Contributing

-Interested in contributing to Merlot?
+Interested in contributing to Architect?
 We'd love your help.
-Merlot is an open source project, built one contribution at a time by users like you.
+Architect is an open source project, built one contribution at a time by users like you.
 See [the CONTRIBUTING file](CONTRIBUTING.md) for instructions on how to contribute.

 ### Previewing the theme locally

 If you'd like to preview the theme locally (for example, in the process of proposing a change):

-1. Clone down the theme's repository (`git clone https://github.com/pages-themes/merlot`)
+1. Clone down the theme's repository (`git clone https://github.com/pages-themes/architect`)
 2. `cd` into the theme's directory
 3. Run `script/bootstrap` to install the necessary dependencies
 4. Run `bundle exec jekyll serve` to start the preview server